🚧 Gitlab and Github pages handling the same code 🤓

 - configure CI

-create our static website repo
+create our static website repo¶

-let's pretend our repo name is upcreid.gitlab.io
+let's pretend our repo name is upcreid.gitlab.io and it's a hugo static website.

 Let's create it and make it public